 If a whitelist is configured for the user-created database, you must add the CIDR blocks of DTS servers to the whitelist of the database.
 For more information, see Add the CIDR blocks of DTS servers to the security settings of on-premises databases.

-- In the Create Change Tracking Account message that appears, click Next after the account is created.
+- In the Create Change Tracking Account message, click Next after the account is created.

 Note This step is required only when the database engine of the source RDS instance is MySQL 5.5 or MySQL 5.6.
 In this step, DTS creates a database account for change tracking in the source instance.